 This project is from Jonathan Dunn Architects.
-They were asked to work on a Victorian school building and to transform it into a cinema.
+They were asked to work on a Victorian school building and transform it into a cinema.

 It’s a gallery space designed to serve as a space for art exhibitions.
 Both the interior and exterior of the building went through changes.
-On the outside, the architects repaired the original red brickwork and roof tiles and they used timber cladding for the extension as a way to set it apart.

 Another inspiring transformation was done by studio Living Stone Design + Build.
 The stone stairs and wooden Dutch door highlight the front entrance porch.